karkman/MetagenomeCourse2019/MetagenomePart2.md

 After this inspect the results in the ARG gene matrix.

-## Assembly quality assesment
+## Assembly quality statistics
 Let's take a look at the assembly file from yesterday.
-From the log file at `$WRKDIR/BioInfo_course/trimmed_data/co-assembly` you can check how the assembly run and at the last rows how is the output.
-However, for more detailed analysis we run [MetaQUAST](http://bioinf.spbau.ru/metaquast) together with the assembly.
+From the log file at `$WRKDIR/Metagenomics2019/co-assembly` you can check how the assembly went and from the last rows you can see some summary statistics of the assembly.
+However, for more detailed analysis we ran [MetaQUAST](http://bioinf.spbau.ru/metaquast) together with the assembly.
 Copy folder called "assembly_QC" to your computer.
-We will view the results in your favorite browser.
+You can view the results (`report.html`) in your favorite browser.

 ## Taxonomic profiling with Metaxa2 continued...
 When all Metaxa2 array jobs are done, we can combine the results to an OTU table.
 Different levels correspond to different taxonomic levels.